IR35 - Are you ready?

 IR35 applies where the intermediary is not deducting PAYE income tax or national insurance contributions from the payments to the individual.
 IR35 asks the question, “would the individual be an employee of the end-user if the intermediary was removed from the contract?”.
 If the answer is yes, the intermediary company is obliged to make a deemed payment calculation which has the effect of treating the income as employment income.

 what changed in April 2021?

 New legislation being introduced is changing how IR35 applies in the private sector.
 The most significant change being the shift of responsibility to the company (end users) to determine the tax status of PSCs’ engagements (typically companies hiring contractors).
 The organisation paying for the services will be responsible for making the relevant deductions.

-Similar changes have already been implemented in the public sector in 2017.
+Similar changes were implemented in the public sector in 2017.
 HMRC have considered them a success and have established three primary objectives for changing the legislation in the private sector:

 - provide a better framework for assessing employment status.